 The treatment can be used to target muscles that are physically difficult to train such as the pelvic core.

 Electromagnetic pulses will contract pelvic bone muscle simulating kegel exercises.
-Overtime, it will strengthen the muscle improving the conditions of urinary incontinence.
+Overtime, it will strengthen the muscle improving the conditions of incontinence.

 Pelvic Floor Exercise